awsdocs/amazon-emr-management-guide/doc_source/emr-plan-docker.md

 ## Configuring YARN to access Amazon ECR on EMR 6\.0\.0 and earlier<a name="emr-docker-ECR"></a>

-If you’re new to Amazon ECR, follow the instructions in [Getting Started with Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html) and verify that you have access to Amazon ECR from each instance in your Amazon EMR cluster\.
+If you're new to Amazon ECR, follow the instructions in [Getting started with Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_GetStarted.html) and verify that you have access to Amazon ECR from each instance in your Amazon EMR cluster\.

 On EMR 6\.0\.0 and earlier, to access Amazon ECR using the Docker command, you must first generate credentials\.
 To verify that YARN can access images from Amazon ECR, use the container environment variable `YARN_CONTAINER_RUNTIME_DOCKER_CLIENT_CONFIG` to pass a reference to the credentials that you generated\.